Temporary Import Permits Service

 E. Firearms must bear the manufacturer’s serial number or any other mark by which the firearm can be identified.
 The identification number must be stamped and the mark affixed in the prescribed manner on the barrel, the frame or the receiver of the firearm.

 IV.
-SPECIAL APPLICATIONS: (Subject to pre-approval only: documents must reach us at least 35 days prior to arrival)
+SPECIAL APPLICATIONS: (Subject to pre-approval only: documents must reach us at least 35 business days prior to arrival)

 A. Handguns are allowed into the country for hunting purposes only and therefore you need to submit the following additional documentation: